tjex/mlmt-project/documentation/documentation.md

 Manually editing the data file to provide column headings and removing the subsecond unit.
 Makes data handling easier and decreases lines of code and therefore chance of buggy code.

+## Feature Generation

+Davide's interpolation of the original data set created a new data set that allowed for all x,y,z coords of each sensor to be grouped into the same row of the new data set.
+This created a richer feature set and one that more appropriately aligned with the question of interest: which features of what sensors best describe an activity?

 ## Data Init

 We wanted to have the same basis for data handling and processing across all our implementations.